robzach/virtual_dot_plotter/README.md

 ![lemon](https://raw.githubusercontent.com/robzach/virtual_dot_plotter/master/dots_image.png)

-The Arduino schematic is here:
+The Arduino schematic is below.
+Note that the red dotted line between A0 and A1 is an error; there shouldn't be any wire connecting them.

 ![Arduino schematic](https://github.com/robzach/virtual_dot_plotter/blob/master/x%20y%20plotter%20arduino%20to%20processing_schem.png)